 Fermentation may deny you of EGCG, but it isn’t all bad.
 The process also assists with digestion by creating beneficial enzymes, omega-3 fatty acids and vitamin B. In other words, fermentation may provide enough probiotic benefit that you can reconsider pricey supplements.

-To craft this beverage, you’ll need to ferment lemonade for 5-to-7 days after mixing it with a bit of fresh whey or other sources of friendly bacteria like water kefir or ginger bug.
+To craft this beverage, you’ll need to ferment lemonade for 5 to 7 days after mixing it with a bit of fresh whey or other sources of friendly bacteria like water kefir or ginger bug.

 Kombucha